 Get In Touch

-3. Please note ICPES 2019 and the organizing committee of the conference are not authorized to assist with the VISA process beyond providing an Invitation Letter issued by the Conferences.
-Should your application be denied, ICPES Conferences and the organizing committee of the conference cannot change the decision of the Department of Foreign Affairs and Trade (DFAT), nor will ICPES Conferences and the organizing committee of the conference engage in discussion or correspondence with the DFAT or the Embassy on behalf of the applicant.
+1. Please note that the ICPES 2019 and the organizing committee of the conference are not authorized to assist anyone with their VISA process beyond providing the acceptance/invitation email, issued through the EDAS paper submission portal.
+Should your application be denied, ICPES Conferences and the organizing committee of the conference cannot change the decision of the Department of Home Affairs, nor will ICPES Conferences and the organizing committee of the conference engage in discussion or correspondence with the Department of Home Affairs or an Australian Embassy on behalf of the applicant.
 Please refer to the Conference Registration Policies if a VISA application has been denied or delayed and you cannot attend the Conference.

-All visitors to Australia need a visa.
-Visa application forms are available from Australian diplomatic missions overseas, travel agents or the website of the Department of Immigration and Border Protection (www.border.gov.au).
+All visitors to Australia need a VISA.
+VISA application forms are available from Australian diplomatic missions overseas, travel agents or the website of the Department of Home Affairs.
 Residents of Canada, USA, many European countries and some Asian countries can apply online.
 Depending on the Passport country, attendees of the ICPES2019 need to apply for the appropriate visa from the below ones.

 Many European passport holders are eligible for an eVisitor visa, which is free and allows visitors to stay in Australia for up to three months. eVisitors must be applied for online and they are electronically stored and linked to individual passport numbers, so no stamp in your passport is required.
 It's advisable to apply at least 14 days prior to the proposed date of travel to Australia.
-Applications are made on the Department of Immigration and Border Protection website (www.border.gov.au).
+Applications are made on the Department of Home Affairs.

 Passport holders from eight countries that aren't part of the eVisitor scheme – Brunei, Canada, Hong Kong, Japan, Malaysia, Singapore, South Korea and the USA – can apply for either a visitor or business ETA.
 ETAs are valid for 12 months, and allow stays of up to three months on each visit.
-Apply online at www.border.gov.au.
+Apply online at Department of Home Affairs.

-Short-term tourist visas have largely been replaced by the eVisitor and ETA.
-However, if you are from a country not covered by either, or you want to stay longer than three months, you'll need to apply for a visa.
-Tourist visas cost from $135 and allow single or multiple entry for stays of three, six or 12 months and are valid for use within 12 months of issue.
+Short-term visitor visas have largely been replaced by the eVisitor and ETA.
+However, if you are from a country not covered by either, or you want to stay longer than three months, you'll need to apply for a VISA.
+Visitor visas cost from $145 Australian Dollars and allow single or multiple entry for stays of three, six or 12 months and are valid for use within 12 months of issue.

-If you want to stay in Australia for longer than your visa allows, you'll need to apply for a new visa (usually a tourist visa 676) through the Department of Immigration and Border Protection at www.border.gov.au.
+If you want to stay in Australia for longer than your visa allows, you'll need to apply for a new suitable VISA through the Department of Home Affairs.
 Apply at least two or three weeks before your visa expires.